philipandresen/VETRO-code-examples/README.md

 some assumptions.
 For this exercise we assume we have a few pieces of middleware - one for authorizing and authenticating the maker of the API request, and another that handles exceptions thrown from the controller.
 These two components would have been built separately and have their own dependencies.

+Notable exclusions:
+- No middleware layer (auth, exception handling)
+- No DB interface
+- No unit / integration tests